County Louth: Religion

 According to the Central Statistics Office (CSO), the Catholic Church is by far the largest religious institution in County Louth, with 100,077 members.
 Orthodox Christianity was the second largest religious denomination, with 2,598 adherents.
 This was followed by Islam in third, with 2,281 adherents, and Anglican denominations including the Church of Ireland, England and Episcopalian in fourth, with 2,195.

 The county is located within the archdiocese of Armagh in the Roman Catholic Church, and the Archbishop of Armagh has been recognised by the Vatican as the "Primate of All Ireland" since 1353.
 This was replicated in the Church of Ireland following the Reformation, and the Protestant Diocese of Armagh covers the same territorial extent as the Catholic diocese.
 Further, the Archbishop of Armagh also has the title of Primate of All Ireland within the Church of Ireland.

 As was the case in much of Ireland, there was a significant increase in the number of people stating that they were either non-religious or atheist in the 2022 Census.
 This demographic has increased by 202% in a little over a decade (2011 to 2022), from 5,485 to 16,556.
 People with no religion now account for 11.9% of the county's population, up from 8% in 2016.

 The fastest growing religions in the county between 2016 and 2022 were Hinduism (107%), Orthodox Christianity (80%) and Pantheism (78%), while the most rapidly declining religions were Lutheran (−23%), Evangelicalism (−19%), Buddhism (−13%) and Apostolic or Pentecostal (−11%).
 Although Catholicism only recorded a 4.3% decrease, the share of County Louth's residents who identified as Catholic fell sharply from 81.8% in 2016 to 72.1% in 2022.

 Local government and politics

+The island of Ireland, showing location of County Louth.